edgio-docs/edgio-docs/src/pages/guides/security/tls_certificates.md

 Uploading a TLS certificate requires:

 -   An Enterprise account.  {{ ACCOUNT_UPGRADE }}
--   The **Admin** role within your team
+-   The **Admin** role within your team.
--   A certificate issued by a CA
+-   A certificate issued by a CA.
--   The intermediate certificates (IC) used by the CA, including the CA's signing certificate
+-   The intermediate certificates (IC) used by the CA, including the CA's signing certificate.
 -   The private key that was generated with the CSR.

 **To upload your TLS certificate**